starkfell/100DaysOfIaC/articles/day.69.manage.access.to.linux.vms.using.key.vault.part.2.md

 When using **sshpass**, you have the option to use **-p** option to directly pass in the password you want to use; however, the password will then appear in cleartext in **ps** output.
 This is why we used the **-e** option instead to store the SSH Private Key Password in the environment variable **SSHPASS**.
 Be aware, that this has its own security risks as well if the Linux Host you are working from is ever compromised.

-While you are busy automating your processes for using the Private SSH Key to deploy and manage a Linux Host, make sure you are removing the Private Key from Host that you are using it from and setting the **SSHPASS** environment variable to null before you finish your automation process.
+While you are busy automating your processes for using the Private SSH Key to deploy and manage a Linux Host, make sure you are removing the Private Key from your automation Host and setting the **SSHPASS** environment variable to null before you finish your automation process.

 </br>